Top

 Musicians and venues across Hawaiʻi put on tons of special events around the holidays!
 Going to a concert or show is a great way to support local musicians while bonding together and creating memories and traditions that will last a lifetime.
 Here are just a few must-see family-friendly events in Hawaiʻi.

-• The Hawaiʻi Symphony Orchestra always has something special for your ʻohana- this year it’s the Muppet Christmas Carol In Concert.
+• The Hawaiʻi Symphony Orchestra always has something special for your ʻohana- their winter 2023 shows include Disney’s Frozen in Concert and The Music of Studio Ghibli.

 Giving the gift of music